 This Udacity Student Landed a Great Job in Data Analysis, Before He’d Even Graduated! – Info Web Dev

 Life can move pretty fast.
 One day, you’re in a good job, on the right career track, and you feel confident about your future.
 The next, you’ve lost your job, and questioning what to do.
 Moments like this can feel like a setback, but if you have the right mindset, they become opportunity.
 Being forced out of your comfort zone can give you a new perspective.
 For some, it means finding a new career in a whole new field.
 For others, it means realizing why you loved your old career in the first place.
 That’s what happened to Mads Nyborg, from Copenhagen, Denmark.
-Losing his role in market research ended up being the very best thing for his data career.
+Losing his data role in market research ended up being the very best thing for his data career.
 We spoke to Mads to find out why.

 Good to talk with you Mads.
 Can you start by telling us a little about your background?